minetest-mirrors/bonemeal/README.md

 **Name**: `bonemeal`

-This mod adds four new items into the game, bones which can be dug from normal dirt which can be made into bonemeal, mulch which is is crafted using a tree and 8x leaves, and fertiliser which is a mixture of them both.
+This mod adds four new items into the game, bones which can be dug from normal dirt which can be cooked into bonemeal, mulch which is is crafted using a tree and 8x leaves, and fertiliser which is a mixture of them both.

 Each item can be used on saplings and crops for a chance to grow them quicker